jasonm23/onlisp-markdown/onlisp.md

 ## 14.1 Anaphoric Variants

-In natural language, an anaphor is an expression which refers back in the con- versation.
+In natural language, an anaphor is an expression which refers back in the conversation.
 The most common anaphor in English is probably "it," as in "Get the wrench and put it on the table."
 Anaphora are a great convenience in everyday language—imagine trying to get along without them—but they don’t appear much in programming languages.
 For the most part, this is good.
 Anaphoric expressions